FynnML/Fynn-NewTab/README.md

    └─ screenshots/
 ```

 `app.js` starts the localStorage-only features first (greeting, clock, search, overlay, dashboard), then opens IndexedDB and starts the wallpaper and notes modules.
-A failure in one module doesn't stop the others.
+Each localStorage module has its own `try/catch` so a failure in one doesn't stop the others.
+If IndexedDB fails to open, Wallpaper and Notes are disabled for that session but the rest of the New Tab remains fully usable, and the user is informed through an in-page dialog.

 ## Customizing